 Some studies have suggested that seismic survey sound has a limited pathological impact on early developmental stages of crustaceans (Pearson et al. 1994; Christian et al. 2003; DFO 2004).
 However, the impacts appear to be either temporary or insignificant compared to what occurs under natural conditions.
 Controlled field experiments on adult crustaceans (Christian et al. 2003, 2004; DFO 2004) and adult cephalopods (McCauley et al. 2000a,b) exposed to seismic survey sound have not resulted in any significant pathological impacts on the animals.
-It has been suggested that exposure to commercial seismic survey activities has injured giant squid (Guerra et al. 2004), but there is no evidence to support such claims.
+It has been suggested that giant squid strandings were caused by exposure to commercial seismic survey activities (Guerra et al. 2004), but there was little evidence to support the claim.
+André et al. (2011) exposed cephalopods, primarily cuttlefish, to continuous 50-400 Hz sinusoidal wave sweeps for two hours while captive in relatively small tanks, and reported morphological and ultrastructural evidence of massive acoustic trauma (i.e., permanent and substantial alterations of statocyst sensory hair cells).
+The received SPL was reported as 157 ± 5 dB re 1μPa.
+As in the McCauley et al. (2003) paper on sensory hair cell damage in pink snapper as a result of exposure to seismic sound, the cephalopods were subjected to higher sound levels than they would be under natural conditions, and they were unable to swim away from the sound source.